With one eye on history, Hansen beckons Lions to Eden Park fortress

-AUCKLAND In preparing his team for Saturday's seismic first test against the British and Irish Lions, All Blacks coach Steve Hansen has made a point of looking to the past for inspiration.
+AUCKLAND (Reuters) - In preparing his team for Saturday's seismic first test against the British and Irish Lions, All Blacks coach Steve Hansen has made a point of looking to the past for inspiration.

 The history of past Lions tours.
 The reminder that only one All Blacks side, in 1971, have lost a series to the combined team.
 The fact that they are unbeaten at Eden Park since 1994.